gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Features.md

 ## Camera

-* Enable the flash toggle button:
+- Enable the flash toggle button:
 To allow users toggle the camera flash pass `true` to `GiniBankConfiguration.shared.flashToggleEnabled`.

-* Turn off flash by default:
+- Turn off flash by default:
 Flash is on by default, and you can turn it off by passing `false` to `GiniBankConfiguration.shared.flashOnByDefault`.

-## Help Screen Customization
+ # QR Code Scanning

+When a supported QR code is detected with valid payment data, the QR Code will be processed automatically without any further user interaction.
+The QR Code scanning may be triggered directly without the need to analyze the document.

+If the QR code does not have a supported payment format then a popup informs the user that a QR code was detected, but it cannot be used.

+Please find more information in the [QR Code scanning guide](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/qr-code-scanning-guide.html).

+## QR Code Only

+During QR Code only mode the capture and import controls will be hidden from the camera screen.

+For enabling QR code only mode the both flags `GiniBankConfiguration.shared.qrCodeScanningEnabled` and `GiniBankConfiguration.shared.onlyQRCodeScanningEnabled` should be `true`.

+# Document Import

+This feature enables the Gini Capture SDK to import documents from the camera screen.
+When it's enabled an additional button is shown next to the camera trigger.
+Using this button allows the user to pick either an image or a pdf from the device.

+Please find more information in the [Import PDFs and images guide](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/import-pdfs-and-images-guide.html).

+# Open with

+The `Open with` feature allows importing of files from other apps via iOS `share` functionality.

+Please find more information in the [Open with guide](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/open-with-guide.html).

+# Help screen customization

-You can show your own help screens in the Gini Bank SDK.
+You can show your own help screens in the Gini Capture SDK.
 You can pass the title and view controller for each screen to the `GiniBankConfiguration.shared.customMenuItems` using a list of `HelpMenuItem` structs: